aress31/burpgpt/README.md

 > [!WARNING]
 > While the report is automated, it still requires triaging and post-processing by security professionals, as it may contain false positives.

+> [!WARNING]
+> The effectiveness of this extension is heavily reliant on the quality and precision of the prompts created by the user for the `GPT` model.
+For specific tasks, such as evaluating the robustness of a cryptographic protocol within `JavaScript` files, it's essential to craft a well-defined prompt that incorporates relevant request/response data.
+This targeted approach will help ensure the `GPT` model generates accurate and valuable results for your security analysis.

 ## Features

 - Provides an additional passive scan check to submit `HTTP` request and response data to a user-controlled `GPT` model for security analysis.